NicholasBreazeale/Springboard-Capstone-1/README.md

 # Hearthstone Deck Builder

 A webapp for creating, saving, and publishing decks for Hearthstone.
-Share you public decks with others simply by copying its URL and pasting it elsewhere.
+Share your public decks with others simply by copying its URL and pasting it elsewhere.

 Created in [Visual Studio Code](https://code.visualstudio.com/) using a [Hearthstone Card API](https://rapidapi.com/omgvamp/api/hearthstone).